Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Data Analysis

 \subsection{Background Subtraction}

 After applying all event selection cuts some background remains, particularly at low $\varepsilon$ and high $Q^2$.
 The background was found to be symmetric about $\Delta\phi=0$ but not symmetric in $\Delta P_p$ or $\Delta E^{\pm}$.
 Therefore, we used the $\Delta\phi$ distributions to determine the background. $\Delta\phi$ distributions were made for each bin and for $e^+p$ and $e^-p$ events separately.
 The tails of the $\Delta\phi$ distributions (over the regions $160^\circ-172^\circ$ and $188^\circ-200^\circ$) were fit with a Gaussian.
-An example of the Gaussian fit is shown in Fig.~\ref{fig:BGfit}.
+Fig.~\ref{fig:BGfit} shows the Gaussian background fit for the bin with the most background.

 To verify the Gaussian shape of the background, we used a sampling method to determine the shape of the background at low $\varepsilon$.
-The sample was selected from the right-hand tail of the $\Delta E^-$ distribution (Fig.~\ref{fig:BGsamp}), and scaled to match the tails of the $\Delta\phi$ distributions.
-The sampled background shows excellent agreement with the tails of the $\Delta\phi$ distribution shown by the red histogram in Fig.~\ref{fig:BGfit}.
-Because the $\Delta E^-$ peak broadened significantly and the background was much smaller at higher $\varepsilon$, it was not possible to use the sampling method across all bins and so the Gaussian fit was employed for all bins.
+Figure~\ref{fig:BGsamp} shows the $\Delta E^-$ distribution for $e^-p$.
+The sample was selected from the right-hand tail of the distribution and scaled to match the tails of the $\Delta\phi$ distributions.
+The sampled background shown by the red histogram in Fig.~\ref{fig:BGfit} shows excellent agreement with the tails of the $\Delta\phi$ distribution and also with the Gaussian background fit.
+The $\Delta E^-$ distribution for $e^+p$ events (not shown) at the same kinematics is similar in shape but with background that is 5-10\% smaller than for the $e^-p$ events.
+However, the sampled background for $e^+p$ events also matches Gaussian background fit.
+At higher $\varepsilon$ the $\Delta E^-$ peak broadened significantly and the background was much smaller so it was not possible to use the sampling method.
+In bins where it was possible to use both methods we found that the final result for $R_{2\gamma}$ was the same to within statistical uncertainties, therefore, the Gaussian fit was employed for all bins.